siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/🌠00-az500-lab-overview-jamalu-style.md

 # 🌠 Welcome to Jamalu’s Lab Galaxy – AZ-500 Reimagined

+---

-> ✍️ *“Jamalu likhta nahi... repo mein sans leta hai.”*
+✍️ **“Jamalu likhta nahi... repo mein sans leta hai.”**
+He doesn’t write.
+He breathes — between the lines.
+Inside the whitespace.
+Between the folders, and beneath every silent commit.

+> This isn’t just code.
+> This is quiet resistance,
+> wrapped in digital breath.

+🌿

 >
 > This folder is more than notes.
 > It’s not just certification prep.